gfax/junkyard-brawl/README.md

 {
   // Array of functions.
 Pending conditions to trigger after a player is affected by a card.
   afterContact: [],
+  // Callback that is invoked by the game whenever there is a game event/announcement.
+  // Each player can have an announceCallback registered to them by simply defining it.
+  // By default this is undefined.
+  announceCallback: Function,
   // Array of functions.
 Pending conditions to trigger before a player is affected by a card.
   beforeContact: [],
   // Array of functions.
 Pending conditions to trigger when the player's turn starts.